aws-samples/amazon-dynamodb-table-to-global-table-cfn/README.md

   --parameters ParameterKey=DBTableName,ParameterValue=CfnTestPrices
 ```

-You get a similar output after running the command above:
+You should see a response similiar to below:

 ```
 {